Where You Been: Reception

-The album was released to very positive reviews.
+The album was released to positive reviews.
 AllMusic's Ned Raggett called the album "occasionally moody and dark but otherwise [...] more rough fun. [...]
 [I]t's a puréed blast of punk, classic rock, and more.
 It may be business as usual, but it's good business just the same, whether it's the gentle "Not the Same," on which Mascis does his best Neil Young impersonation, or the stuttering feedback snorts and rips on "Hide," on which he borrows a bit back from disciple Kevin Shields."
 The tracks "Out There", "Start Choppin", "Get Me" and "Goin Home" were chosen as highlights.
 Michael Azerrad, writing for Rolling Stone, was similarly positive, writing that "their second major-label album [...] recall the shambling lope of Crazy Horse-era Young, as well as hints of minor Seventies icons from Blue Oyster Cult to Humble Pie.
 The majestic “Get Me” is “Layla” for the distressed-denim set (even the guitar squiggle at the end is pinched from Clapton’s “Let It Rain”)."
 He singled out the "riff-happy" songs "Start Choppin" and "I Ain't Sayin" as "excellent" (calling the latter "a two-minute gem") and praised Mascis' production choices ("he embellishes the band’s usual all-guitar palette with timpani, chimes and strings") as "a daring move in the sadly conformist world of alternative rock".
 "Like many of its peers," he concludes, "Dinosaur Jr is a musical cargo cult, turning the detritus of another culture into something that can be used — and maybe even worshiped.
 For one of the crowning glories of slacker culture, look no further."
 Greg Kot wrote that what made the album "compelling is Mascis' growth as a songwriter and, apparently, as a person.
 On previous albums, the singer's relationship with the world outside seemed about as emotionally developed as a 13-year-old's.
 But on "Where You Been" his wan, dissipated voice conveys a deeper commitment and yearning. [...]
 All the while, Mascis' army of guitars is placed in service of his breaking heart, and the sound is majestic and moving."

 Robert Christgau was less positive, finding that "somehow his axe and his voice sing the same tune, momentarily transmuting his self-pity into simple sadness".
 He singled out the first two tracks as highlights and gave the album a two-star honorable mention in his '90s Consumer Guide book.